 Pessimistic Fund Managers

 This paper examines the predictive power of investment managers’ sentiment revealed in their letters to shareholders for their future performance, using closed-end funds (CEFs) as a laboratory.
-We find that pessimistic tone in managers’ letters to shareholders predicts superior future risk-adjusted.
-An increase in the pessimistic tone by one standard deviation leads to an increase of risk-adjusted NAV return by 2.7% ~ 4.0% per annum.
+We find that pessimistic tone in managers’ letters to shareholders predicts superior future risk-adjusted returns.
 The result is not driven by the 2008-2009 financial crisis and the subsequent recovery.
-We find that CEFs with pessimistic tone are more likely to initiate profitable stock trades prior to stocks’ earnings announcements.
-Our result is consistent with the reference-dependent effort provision theory that agents exert more effort when they feel at a loss relative to their reference points.
+We find that pessimistic CEFs are more likely to initiate profitable stock trades prior to stocks’ earnings announcements.
+Our result is consistent with the reference-dependent effort provision theory: fund managers exert more effort when they feel at a loss relative to their reference points.

 Keywords: Textual analysis, Fund disclosure, Fund performance, Reference-dependent effort provision